fc205/DependencyViewer/README.md

 # DependencyViewer

 This tool draws the dependency tree of all Processes and Libraries on an Orchestrator.
-The graph that is grenerated can be really useful to know which Processes or Libraries need to be re-tested after a modification.
+The graph that is generated can be really useful to know which Processes or Libraries need to be re-tested after a modification.

 ![Sample Output](SampleOutputFiltered.png)